Lounge access with Priority Pass

 To get the most value from your credit card with free airport lounge access, you will need to compare the features of each option including:

-- Rates.
-Depending on the way you plan to use the credit card, interest rates can make a big difference in the card’s value.
+• Rates.
+Depending on the way you plan to use the credit card, interest rates can make a big difference to the card’s value.
 The purchase rate, cash advance rate and balance transfer rate may all differ in one card, so you will need a good idea of how you plan to use it before you start making comparisons.
 For example, if you are using it to earn points towards flights but don’t plan on carrying a balance, look for low purchase rates with extended interest-free days.

-- The number of lounges you can access.
+• The number of lounges you can access.
 This feature is dependent on the airline and network that the card is working with.
 An American Express customer with a platinum card, for example, could have access to around 1,200 airport lounges worldwide across 130 countries, and more than 20 in London alone.

-- The rewards programme or airline provider.
+• The rewards programme or airline provider.
 Many of the credit cards with airport lounge access are a part of a rewards programme that could be tied to a specific airline.
 If you favour one airline over another, this is definitely worth considering.
 Another thing to look for is whether or not your exclusive lounge access is contingent on the number of points you have earned.

-- Lounge perks.
+• Lounge perks.
 Airport lounges use various perks to please their first-class passengers and frequent flyers.
-This could be as elaborate as massage tables in a garden-like setting – like those in some Qantas First Lounges, or the Wi-Fi access, showers and free wine that is available in Virgin lounges.
+This could be as elaborate as massage tables in a garden-like setting – like those in some Qantas First Lounges – or the Wi-Fi access, showers and free wine that is available in Virgin lounges.
 The credit card you choose will determine the perks you are entitled to when waiting on flights.

-- Other benefits.
+• Other benefits.
 See what else the card is offering outside of the complimentary access to airport lounges.
 You could find some that have money-saving balance transfer offers if you are carrying a lot of debt, or bonus rewards like loyalty points or air miles.

 What are the alternative options?